 Termination or expiry of this Agreement shall not prejudice any rights or obligations of a Party that existed prior to termination or expiry.

-The provisions of this Agreement shall continue in effect after termination or expiry to the extent they relate to an event or circumstance that occurred prior to the date of termination or expiry.
+The provisions of this Agreement shall continue in effect after its termination or expiry to the extent they relate to an event or circumstance that occurred prior to the date of termination or expiry.

 FORCE MAJEURE